sde1000/quicktill/README.md

     runtill dbsetup >database-config
     (edit database-config)
     runtill dbsetup database-config

+Create initial users; these will be superusers that can do anything, you can use the user management interface once the till is running to restrict them once you have other users set up:

+    runtill adduser "Built-in Alice" Alice builtin:alice
+    runtill adduser "Built-in Bob" Bob builtin:bob

 Run in "stock control terminal" mode and enter your initial stock (this mode doesn't require a special keyboard)